Nevada County DUI Causing Injury Lawyer

 - that act or neglect proximately caused bodily injury to someone other than you.

 Those second and third elements are where the case is fought.
 Being impaired alone isn't enough — there has to be a separate act or neglect — and, above all, the prosecution must prove your conduct actually caused the injury.
+This is the defense's most fertile ground.

 The enhancements that can add years